 In addition to core and track coursework, students also take elective classes.
 The number of elective classes a student takes varies depending on the specific degree program in which the student is enrolled.
 See the page for the program you are interested in to learn the number of required electives.
-Approved electives include all graduate (500-level and above) courses offered in the IR Department, non-IR classes included in the lists of core/track courses, and the courses listed below.
-Students may also petition the Director of Graduate Studies to accept other non-IR coursework that is pertinent to international affairs.
+Approved electives include all graduate (500-level and above) courses offered in the Pardee School, non-Pardee School classes included in the lists of core/track courses, and the courses listed below.
+Students may also petition the Director of Graduate Studies to accept other non-Pardee School coursework that is pertinent to international affairs.

-When taking classes outside of GRS, students should bear in mind that no more than 25% of their coursework can be taken outside of GRS.
-(Exception: Students in dual or joint degree programs with other schools within BU (GDP, IRIC, IR/MBA, IRJD) may, of course, take as many courses as necessary for their degree requirements from the partner school.)
+When taking classes outside of Pardee School and the GRS, students should bear in mind that no more than 25% of their coursework can be taken outside of GRS.
+(Exception: Students in dual or joint degree programs with other schools within BU (Global Development Program, International Relations and International Communications, International Relations/MBA, International Relations/Juris Doctor) may, of course, take as many courses as necessary for their degree requirements from the partner school.)

-Most Law classes are not available to students outside of the Law School because of the substantial background knowledge in Law that is required to understand the course material.
+Most Law classes are not available to students outside of the BU School of Law because of the substantial background knowledge in Law that is required to understand the course material.
 However, the Law faculty has identified a limited selection of courses, below, that non-Law students may register for, with the permission of the instructor.
-If interested in taking a Law class, talk with the IR Graduate Programs Administrator about the special registration process required for doing so.
+If interested in taking a Law class, talk with the Pardee School Graduate Programs Administrator about the special registration process required for doing so.